Design brief

-A design brief is a document for a design project developed by a person or team (the designer or design team) in consultation with the client/customer.
-They outline the deliverables and scope of the project including any products or works (function and aesthetics), timing and budget.
-They can be used for many projects including those in the fields of architecture, interior design and industrial design.
-Design briefs are also used to evaluate the effectiveness of a design after it has been produced and during the creation process to keep the project on track and on budget.
-Some firms rely on them more than others but there is a move towards greater accountability in the design process and therefore many people find them most useful.
+A design brief is a document for a design project developed by a designer in consultation with a client.
+The brief outlines the deliverables and scope of the project, including any products or works, function and aesthetics, as well as timing and budget.
+They can be used in many fields, including architecture, interior design and industrial design.
+Design briefs are also used to evaluate the effectiveness of a design after it has been produced and during the creation process to keep the project on track.
 They usually change over time and are adjusted as the project scope evolves.
-Often they are signed off by the client and designer at set stages in the project.

-A design brief may use the following layout: